dfcastellanos/MEPLS/doc/tutorial/step1.md

 implemented by slip objects of class @ref example::slip::Scalar<dim>, which implements some of the virtual functions of the base class @ref mepls::slip::Slip<dim>.
 In this case, we can interpret the slip objects as slip systems.
 However, in general, this need not be so.
-For example, a slip object can implement J2 plasticity, where no specific crystallographic plane or predefined slip angle exists.
+For example, a slip object might implement J2 plasticity, where no specific crystallographic plane or predefined slip angle exists.
 Nonetheless, for simplicity, we will often talk about slip systems regardless of the actual physical mechanisms.

 For a certain tensorial stress \f$ \boldsymbol{\Sigma} \f$, the resolved shear stress \f$
 \tau \f$ on the slip plane is